ClickCease

 Proposition 65 snares Monsanto & Glyphosate

-Monsanto eats GMO StudiesProposition 65, a state safety initiative approved in 1986, requires California to publish a list of chemicals known to cause cancer, birth defects, or other reproductive damage.
-Monsanto fears that listing glyphosate as carcinogenic will give away the company’s whole game of poisoning the entire world under the guise of feeding it.
-Just ask Seralini’s rats how fed GMO corn poisoned with glyphosate worked for them.
+Proposition 65, a state safety initiative approved in 1986, requires California to publish a list of chemicals known to cause cancer, birth defects, or other reproductive damage.
+Monsanto fears that listing glyphosate as carcinogenic will erode their market for this powerful chemical and lead to increasing regulation.
 Besides causing cancer, Roundup with glyphosate has been linked to kidney and liver damage, and more.

-Monsanto loses Quasi-Legislative Act Argument
+Monsanto Loses Quasi-Legislative Act Argument

 Monsanto had also alleged that California’s listing mechanism violates due process clauses of both the state and federal constitutions, because Monsanto’s property interest in the Roundup trademark and its reputation will be damaged if glyphosate is listed.
 Judge Kapetan again disagreed, ruling that the state office’s decision is not subject to due process claims because it’s a quasi-legislative act.

-Monsanto argues Free Speech Violation
+Monsanto Argues Free Speech Violation

-Monsanto gets an Out
+Monsanto Gets an Out

 The judge also noted that the hazard assessment office has the discretion to determine that glyphosate poses no significant risk of causing cancer even if glyphosate is placed on the Proposition 65 list.